setgo-partners/SMS-for-Flows/README.md

 - This is my 'Packaging Org' which is where the namespace is registered
 - Did NOT enable Dev Hub
 - Registered the namespace `SetGoTwilioTest`: <https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_dev2gp_create_namespace.htm>
+  - Don't think I need this for an unmanaged package

 Then from the Dev Hub Org I link the namespace.
 When you get the popup to login you use the credentials from the Packaging Org.